jishanshaikh4/taunilus/README.md

 # Taunilus

 A powerful file-manager, Taunilus, is a fork of Nautilus aka [Files](https://wiki.gnome.org/Apps/Files) app, a file browser for GNOME (Ubuntu).
+For more info, see project [wiki](https://github.com/jishanshaikh4/taunilus/wiki).

 ## Dependencies